bammnels/Discord-Moderation-Bot/README.md

 # What the bot can do?

-1. Ban/Unban
-Optional: You can give a reason for ban.
+1. Ban/Unban.
+(Optional: You can give a reason for ban).

-2. Kick
-Optional: You can give a reason for kick.
+2. Kick.
+(Optional: You can give a reason for kick).

-3. Mute/Unmute
-Optional: You can give a reason for mute.
+3. Mute/Unmute.
+(Optional: You can give a reason for mute).

-4. Userinfo
+4. Userinfo.

 5. Get the avatar of an user (except if it is an animated avatar).